Step 4 - Research in the 19th century

 - Find the cemetery where your ancestor is buried.
 A visit to the cemetery may give you the date you need.

 You need to find the municipality.
-Some municipalities may not exist any more as such and could be included administratively in nearby ones; others may have changed province in the 20th century; check our list of places if unsure; consider that the provinces of Rieti, Pescara, Isernia, Latina and others were created taking municipalities from other Provinces: Archives in Italy.
+Some municipalities may not exist any more as such and could be included administratively in nearby ones; others may have changed province in the 20th century; check our list of places if unsure; consider that the provinces of Rieti, Pescara, Isernia, Latina and others were created taking municipalities from other Provinces - check the section Archives in Italy.

-- include an envelope with your address possibly already with correct Italian stamps, or include an amount for shipment.
+- Include an envelope with your address, possibly already with correct Italian stamps, or include an amount for shipment.

-- include Italian money to pay for the certificates.
+- Include Euros to pay for the certificates.
 Consider an average of 5 euro per certificate.

 The municipality has not given a certificate or you don't want to wait.
-You can search in the Italian Civil Records in archives, many of them are online.
+You can search the Italian Civil Records.
 An original Act of birth will give you the age of the father, before 1865 almost always also the age of the mother.
 Check if the years you need are available for your province Archives in Italy.

-That place and period is not available in Civil Records
+Place and Period are not Available in Civil Records

-Your search must proceed to the municipality or parish
+Your research must proceed to the municipality or parish

 In this case you can proceed in a number of ways.

-- If you are near a Family Center of the Latter Day Saints' Church and are familiar with Italian language and handwriting, or at least want to try, you can avail yourself of the services of the Family Center of the Latter Day Saints' website and order microfilms for the years you need.
+- If you are familiar with Italian language and handwriting, or at least want to try, you can avail yourself of the services of the Family Center of the Latter Day Saints' Church website and order microfilms for the years you need.